margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing #
 ## Journey Writing ##
+## What do you think is the most important thing for today's kids to learn in school? ##
+I think that hte most important thing for today's kids to identify emotions, and develop healthy relationships with people that are different from them.
+I also think it is improtant for kids to learn how to manage money but not worship money.
+I believe in the next generation! :) :)

 **Name** became a **type of career/success** because he was **trait**, **trait**, and **trait**.
 "Colin Powel became an **inspiring leader** because he is **brave**, **intelligent**, and **ambitious**."
 "Sandy Koufax was a **remarkable sports hero** because of his **work ethic**, **amazing athletic ability**, and **teamwork**."